-ST131 Fundamentals of Surgical Technology Cr-3
+ST131 Fundamentals of Surgical Technology

 This course introduces students to the procedures used to prepare patients for surgery.
 Topics include preparation of the surgical site, draping, wound management, vacuums, catheters, drains, and hemostatic agents.
 Students gain hands-on experience with the various machines and equipment used for surgery and are introduced to the precautions taken during electro-surgery and laser surgery.
-Corequisite: ST130 Sterile Processing and Surgical Technology steps taken by surgical technologists during surgery.
-Prerequisite: ST131 Fundamentals of Surgical Technology
+Prerequisite: ST121 Surgical Technology Seminar and Corequisite: ST130 Sterile Processing and Surgical Technology